Eastwood6/markdown/mysql crash course.md

 2. Creating Triggers

+     **Keep Trigger Names Unique per Database** In MySQL 5 trigger names must be unique per table, but not per database.
+This means that two tables in the same database can have triggers of the same name

+   **Input: Triggers are created **

+   `CREATE TRIGGER newproduct AFTER INSERT ON products FOR EACH ROW SELECT 'Product added';`

+   **Notes**

+   - **Only Tables**

+     Triggers are only supported on tables, not on views (and not on temporary tables).

+   - Triggers are defined per time per event per table, and only one trigger per time per event per table is allowed.
+As such, up to six triggers are supported per table (before and after each of `INSERT`, `UPDATE`, and `DELETE`).
+A single trigger cannot be associated with multiple events or multiple tables, so if you need a trigger to be executed for both `INSERT` and `UPDATE` operations, you'll need to define two triggers.

 3. Dropping Triggers

+     **Input** `DROP TRIGGER newproduct;`

+   • **Analysis**
+   Triggers cannot be updated or overwritten.
+To modify a trigger, it must be dropped and re-created.

 4. Using Triggers

+   <u>INSERT TRiggers</u>

+   **Be aware of the following:**

+   - Within `INSERT` TRigger code, you can refer to a virtual table named `NEW` to access the rows being inserted.

+   - In a `BEFORE INSERT` trigger, the values in `NEW` may also be updated (allowing you to change values about to be inserted).

+   - For `AUTO_INCREMENT` columns, `NEW` will contain `0` before and the new automatically generated value after.

+   <u>DELETE triggers</u>

+   **Be aware of the following**:

+   - Within `DELETE` trigger code, you can refer to a virtual table named `OLD` to access the rows being deleted.

+   - The values in `OLD` are all read-only and cannot be updated.

+   **Input**

+   `CREATE TRIGGER deleteorder BEFORE DELETE ON orders FOR EACH ROW
+   BEGIN
+   INSERT INTO archive_orders(order_num, order_date, cust_id)
+   VALUES(OLD.order_num, OLD.order_date, OLD.cust_id);
+   END;`

+   **Analysis**

+   - It used an `INSERT` statement to save the values in `OLD` (the order about to be deleted) into an archive table named `archive_orders`.
+(To actually use this example you'll need to create a table named
+     `archive_orders` with the same columns as `orders`).

+   - The advantage of using a `BEFORE DELETE` TRigger (as opposed to an `AFTER DELETE` TRigger) is that if, for some reason, the order could not be archived, the `DELETE` itself will be aborted.

+   <u>UPDATE triggers</u>
+   **Be aware of the following**:

+   - Within `UPDATE` trigger code, you can refer to a virtual table named `OLD` to access the previous (pre-`UPDATE` statement) values and `NEW` to access the new updated values.

+   - In a `BEFORE UPDATE` trigger, the values in `NEW` may also be updated (allowing you to change values about to be used in the `UPDATE` statement).

+   - The values in `OLD` are all read-only and cannot be updated.

+   **Input**

+   `CREATE TRIGGER updatevendor BEFORE UPDATE ON vendors FOR EACH ROW SET NEW.vend_state = Upper(NEW.vend_state);`
+   • **Analysis**
+   Obviously, any data cleanup needs to occur in the `BEFORE UPDATE` statement as it does in this example.
+Each time a row is updated, the value in `NEW.vend_state` (the value that will be used to update table rows) is replaced with `Upper(NEW.vend_state)`.

+   **More on Triggers**

+   here are some important points to keep in mind when using triggers:

+   - Trigger support in MySQL 5 is rather rudimentary at best when compared to other DBMSs.
+There are plans to improve and enhance trigger support in future versions of MySQL.

+   - Creating triggers might require special security access.
+However, trigger execution is automatic.
+If an INSERT, UPDATE, or DELETE statement may be executed, any associated triggers will be executed, too.

+   - Triggers should be used to ensure data consistency (case, formatting, and so on).
+The advantage of performing this type of processing in a trigger is that it always happens, and happens transparently, regardless of client application.

+   - One very interesting use for triggers is in creating an audit trail.
+Using triggers it would be very easy to log changes (even before and after states if needed) to another table.

+   - Unfortunately the CALL statement is not supported in MySQL triggers.
+This means that stored procedures cannot be invoked from within triggers.
+Any needed stored procedure code would need to be replicated within the trigger itself.

 ## Chapter 26.
 Managing Transaction Processing

+**Changing the Default Commit Behavior**

+`SET autocommit=0;`

+• **Analysis**
+The `autocommit` flag determines whether changes are committed automatically without requiring a manual `COMMIT` statement.
+Setting `autocommit` to 0 (false) instructs MySQL to not automatically commit changes (until the flag is set back to true).

+**Note** **Flag Is Connection Specific** The autocommit flag is per connection, not server-wide.

+****

 1. Understanding Transaction Processing

+   **Transaction Def**

+   Transaction processing is used to maintain database integrity by ensuring that batches of MySQL operations execute completely or not at all.

 2. Controlling Transactions

+   **Input** `START TRANSACTION`

+   <u>Using  ROLLBACK</u>

+   • **Input**`SELECT * FROM ordertotals;
+   START TRANSACTION;
+   DELETE FROM ordertotals;
+   SELECT * FROM ordertotals;
+   ROLLBACK;
+   SELECT * FROM ordertotals;`

+   **Which Statements Can You Roll Back?** Transaction processing is used to manage `INSERT, UPDATE`, and `DELETE` statements.
+You cannot roll back `SELECT` statements.
+(There would not be much point in doing so anyway.)
+You cannot roll back `CREATE` or `DROP` operations.
+These statements may be used in a transaction block, but if you perform a rollback they will not be undone.

+   <u>Using COMMIT</u>

+   **Input**

+   `START TRANSACTION;`
+   `DELETE FROM orderitems WHERE order_num = 20010;`
+   `DELETE FROM orders WHERE order_num = 20010;`
+   `COMMIT;`

+   • **Analysis**
+   a transaction block is used to ensure that the order is not partially deleted.
+The final COMMIT statement writes the change only if no error occurred.
+If the first DELETE worked, but the second failed, the DELETE would not be committed (it would effectively be automatically undone).

+   **Using Savepoints**

+   • **Input**  **create SAVEPOINT**   `SAVEPOINT delete1;`

+   `ROLLBACK TO delete1;`

+   **Releasing Savepoints** Savepoints are automatically released after a transaction completes (a ROLLBACK or COMMIT is issued).
+As of MySQL 5, savepoints can also be explicitly released using RELEASE SAVEPOINT.

 ## Chapter 27.
 Globalization and Localization
 1. Understanding Character Sets and Collation Sequences